sequekento108/KodPetFlipper/README.md

 - Name: Gets the name of the system.
 - System: Social.
 Shared memorycard (this include the author's name in the savedata) for add in friends or enemies.
 You might find some curious pets on the internet.
 You catalogue.
 - System: NPC good, bad and neutro.
 Add more from the internet.
 - System: Expedition.
-You can meet (~random) an enemy, npc or friend.
+You can found (~random) an enemy (active: system battle), npc (active: development) or friend (active: development).

+   and more in development...

 # Target system